 Note that January degree candidates are strongly encouraged to schedule their Colloquium on or before the last days of fall classes.
 January candidates who delay the Colloquium should not plan for a Colloquium during the winter recess.
 Likewise, Summer degree candaites need to complete their Colloquium on or before the last day of Spring classes and should not plan for a Colloqiuum during the summer.

-Your committee will consist of your adviser and two other NYU faculty members.
-Of the three committee members, one must be a full-time Gallatin faculty member.
+Your committee will consist of your adviser and one other NYU faculty members.
+Of the two committee members, one must be a full-time Gallatin faculty member.
 Please keep in mind that committee members should be appropriate for your colloquium topic.
 You may also review the Gallatin faculty list to locate a panel member for your committee.
-If you do not have specific requests for your committee, your Class Adviser will help you find appropriate faculty members.
+Your committee selections will be reviewed before your colloquium registration is confirmed.

-After you submit the book list and rationale, you can proceed with the scheduling process.
-It is your responsibility to schedule the date and time of your colloquium with committee members.
-Since the scheduling process may take a few days or even longer (depending on the availability of your committee members), please start this process as soon as possible and far in advance of the colloquium registration deadline.
+After you submit an adviser-approved Rationale and List of Works, you can proceed with the Colloquium preparation process.
+It is your responsibility to schedule the date and time of your Colloquium with committee members.
+Since the scheduling process may take a few days or even longer (depending on the availability of your committee members), please start this process as soon as possible and far in advance of the Colloquium registration deadline.

-Approximately two weeks prior to your colloquium date, Gallatin will email a schedule confirmation to committee members with a room assignment, as well as a copy of your rationale and booklist.
+Gallatin will email a confirmation to the student and committee members with a room assignment (if in person or hybrid), as well as a copy of the approved Rationale and List of Works.

-If you have already submitted the registration form to Gallatin and you would like to change a panel member or the date and time of your colloquium, you will need to notify the Office of Advising at least two weeks prior to the date of your colloquium, and you must confirm a new date/time with all committee members.
+If you have already submitted the registration form to Gallatin and you would like to change a panel member or the date and time of your Colloquium, you should notify the Office of Advising at least two weeks prior to the date of your Colloquium, and you must confirm a new date/time with all committee members.
 Questions regarding submission procedures can be sent to email@example.com.